FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Related Work

-CACMRN~\cite{10.1145/3581783.3611757} is the first FL framework to propose solutions for missing modalities.
-They aim to achieve modality \textbf{reconstruction} using existing multi-modal data by training multiple functionally diverse models.
+CACMRN~\cite{10.1145/3581783.3611757} is the first FL framework to tackle the missing modalities issue by performing modality \textbf{reconstruction}.
 Yu et al.~\cite{yu2023multimodal} aim to address the issue of missing modalities in cross-modal retrieval.
 Clients, each with distinct modalities, learn the representation information of specific modalities and upload it to the server for \textbf{contrastive learning}.
 Fed-Multimodal~\cite{feng2023fedmultimodal} is a multimodal benchmark built upon the FL algorithm.
 The work presented a range of models and datasets and proposed a method to initialize the missing modal vector as \textbf{zero}.
-PmcmFL~\cite{baomissing2024} applied the common \textbf{prototype exchange} method of federated learning against Non-IID to the missing modality, and they store prototypes of all modalities for all classes from each client on the server.
+PmcmFL~\cite{baomissing2024} applied the common \textbf{prototype exchange} method against Non-IID to the missing modality, and they store prototypes of all modalities for all classes from each client on the server.
 When encountering the missing modalities, it utilizes the corresponding class-specific prototypes to fill in the representations.
-Additionally, they applied the MIX-UP~\cite{mixup} method in data augmentation into the additional training dataset.
+MMiC~\cite{yang2025mmic} employs three techniques to mitigate the issue of missing modalities; they offer a potential solution without introducing additional modules; however, their reliance on frequent parameter exchanges limits their applicability to large-scale models.
+The aforementioned methods remain limited to traditional small-scale model architectures, rendering them impractical for medical or other VLLM-based application scenarios.
 In contrast, our approach does not impose restrictions on the types of multimodal tasks, meaning that we do not require the use of specific models.